elena-kolevska/redis-product-catalogue-service/README.md

 ![data Model](data_model.png "Redis Data Model")

 ## Documentation
-You can find the documentation at [here](https://elena-kolevska.github.io/redis-product-catalogue-service/).
+You can find the API documentation [here](https://elena-kolevska.github.io/redis-product-catalogue-service/).

-The API is documented with the OpenAPI 3 specification.
-The `yaml` files are in the `docs` folder.
+It's written using the OpenAPI 3 specification, with the `yaml` files living in the `docs` folder.

 To export the documentation to a self-contained, zero-dependencies html file, you can use the [ReDoc library](https://github.com/Redocly/redoc).
 Just run the following command:

 ```redoc-cli bundle docs/index.yaml --output docs/index.html --title "Redis Product Catalogue Service Documentation" --options.theme.colors.primary.main=#D82C20```